HANDS-ON ELECTRIC GUITAR MAKING

-You'll make a state-of-the-art electric guitar based on the basic Fender and Gibson platform/guidelines.
+You'll make a state-of-the-art electric guitar based on the basic Fender platform/guidelines.
 Your custom hand-made instrument will have top-of-the-line hardware and electronic components and will be wired for full-range tone control of your own design.
 This is not your brother-in-law's pretty-face, guitar-shaped, candy apple wet dream.
 This is a serious, professional level guitar built to deliver whatever you ask of it and blow the socks off anyone within listening range.
 Everyone's ideal guitar is unique to his/her own personal taste and musical requirements.
 This 7-day intensive workshop is your opportunity to create your own personal guitar with the particular features and qualities that work best for you.

 Your design options - body shape, hardware, pickup types and combination, tone controls, switching, etc.

 And your design constraints (Oh, no!) - non-laminated body face, inlays done later at home, oil finish here or spray finish at home.